ericrothmuller/Erics-Amazing-ReadMe-Generator/README.md

 ## Usage

-Use it by running node index.js within the terminal (must have node installed) and then answer the prompts to generate a ReadMe file.
+Use it by running node index.js within the terminal (much have node installed) and then answer the prompts to generate a ReadMe file.

 ## Credits